 gml Use this parameter to specify a GML file.
-This file will be used to open or create a map when VOSviewer is started. json Use this parameter to specify a VOSviewer JSON file.
-This file will be used to open or create a map when VOSviewer is started. map Use this parameter to specify a VOSviewer map file (see Subsection 4.1.1).
+This file will be used to open or create a map when VOSviewer is started.

+json Use this parameter to specify a VOSviewer JSON file.
+This file will be used to open or create a map when VOSviewer is started.

+map Use this parameter to specify a VOSviewer map file (see Subsection 4.1.1).

 This file contains information about the items in a map.
-The file will be used to open or create a map when VOSviewer is started. network Use this parameter to specify a VOSviewer network file (see Subsection 4.1.2).
+The file will be used to open or create a map when VOSviewer is started.

+network Use this parameter to specify a VOSviewer network file (see Subsection 4.1.2).

 This file contains information about the links between the items in a map.
-The file will be used to open or create a map when VOSviewer is started. pajek_network Use this parameter to specify a Pajek network (or matrix) file.
-This file will be used to open or create a map when VOSviewer is started. pajek_partition Use this parameter to specify a Pajek partition file.
-This file contains cluster numbers of the items in a map.
-The file will be used to open or create a map when VOSviewer is started. pajek_vector Use this parameter to specify a Pajek vector file.
-This file contains weights of the items in a map.
 The file will be used to open or create a map when VOSviewer is started.

+used to open or create a map when VOSviewer is started.

+numbers of the items in a map.
+The file will be used to open or create a map when VOSviewer is started.

-Command line par corpus file rameters for creating a term co-occurrence map based on a corpus Use this parameter to specify a VOSviewer corpus file (see Subsection 4.2.1)
+the items in a map.
+The file will be used to open or create a map when corpus Use this parameter to specify a VOSviewer corpus file (see Subsection 4.2.1).

+VOSviewer is started.

+Command line parameters for creating a term co-occurrence map based on a corpus file started.

-- corpus Use this parameter to specify a VOSviewer corpus file (see Subsection 4.2.1).
-This file will be used to create a term co-occurrence map when VOSviewer is started. - counting_method Use this parameter to specify the counting method to be used to create a term co-occurrence map (1 for binary counting and 2 for full counting).
+This file will be used to create a term co-occurrence map when VOSviewer is co-occurrence map (1 for binary counting and 2 for full counting).

-- min_n_occurrences Use this parameter to specify the minimum number of occurrences that a term must have to be included in a term co-occurrence map. - n_terms Use this parameter to specify the number of terms to be included in a term cooccurrence map.
-VOSviewer will select the terms that are considered most relevant. - scores Use this parameter to specify a VOSviewer scores file (see Subsection 4.2.2).
-When a term co-occurrence map is created when VOSviewer is started, this file will be used to calculate scores of terms. - thesaurus Use this parameter to specify a VOSviewer thesaurus file (see Section 4.3).
+must have to be included in a term co-occurrence map.

+n_terms Use this parameter to specify the number of terms to be included in a term cooccurrence map.
+VOSviewer will select the terms that are considered most relevant.

+scores Use this parameter to specify a VOSviewer scores file (see Subsection 4.2.2).

+When a term co-occurrence map is created when VOSviewer is started, this file will be used to calculate scores of terms.

+thesaurus Use this parameter to specify a VOSviewer thesaurus file (see Section 4.3).

 When a term co-occurrence map is created when VOSviewer is started, this file will be used to merge synonyms into a single term.